lakejs/lake-docs/reference/index.md

 ## readonly

-* Type: `boolean`
-* Default: `false`

 Whether the editor is in read-only mode.
 Setting it to `true` can be used to display the content in the view page.
 You can visit the [read-only example](/examples/readonly) to see how it displays.

+* Type: `boolean`
+* Default: `false`

+Example:

 ```js
 new Editor({